cctansh/FED-Assignment2/README.md

 ### Wireframes and Mockups

-You can find the wireframes in the .
+You can find the wireframes in the wireframes folder in the repository.
 These were integral in visualizing the customer journey and iterating on the design for optimal user experience.

 ## Features